Frequently Asked Questions (FAQs)

 Federal and state laws strictly protect the privacy and confidentiality of health information.
 New York State requires STHL and everyone that accesses information through STHL to follow the same rules to protect the privacy and security of records shared through this system.
 Only doctors, nurses, and their staff who are involved in the healthcare of that patient are allowed to access his or her health records, and only after the patient has signed a consent form authorizing it.
 Safeguards like passwords and encryption also keep records from being accessed without proper permission.

-Any hospital, clinic, or private practice in the central NY region is eligible to participate in the STHLNY HIE.
-The list of participating providers is expected to expand gradually until every doctor and healthcare facility is "linked in" and able to share records.
+Any hospital, clinic, or private practice in the central NY region is eligible to participate in the STHL HIE.
+The list of participating providers is expected to expand gradually until every doctor and healthcare facility is participating.
 Eventually, all of New York State and, one day, every state, will probably be connected to the HIE.
 Click here to see the current list of participants.

 What information is available?

-With the initial launch of the HIE in the Fall of 2009, the information available will include:
+With the initial launch of the HIE in the Fall of 2009, the information available includes:

-patient contact information, basic demographics (like height, weight, blood type), medical and family history, visits, clinical documents, diagnoses, procedures, allergies, medications, radiology images, and emergency contacts.
+patient contact information, basic demographics, medical and family history, visits, clinical documents, diagnoses, procedures, allergies, medications, radiology images, and emergency contacts.
 Only information available from the participating providers' own electronic medical records will be included, so care received "out of the area" or information that has not been entered into that a participating provider's records will not be deposited into the HIE.

 How does someone sign up?